mrismanaziz/Reforestation/README.md

-## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.
+## Without geometry life is pointless.